Do you wish you had more control of your life and habits? But wonder if an addictive personality disorder is the problem?

 But if you have a habit that:

 - you can’t seem to control or stop

 - and you seem to need more of it, the longer time goes on?

 Then instead of wondering why you are struggling, or if it is or isn’t addiction, and is or isn’t down to your personality traits, why not just seek some support?

 Time to face your addictive habits head on and claim back your life and peace of mind?
 We connect you with top London addiction counsellors.
 Or use our booking site now to find UK-wide addiction therapists as well as online addiction counsellors you can talk to from wherever you live in the world.

 Want to ask a question about addictive personality traits and addictive personality disorder?
 Or share your addiction experience?
 Use the comment box below.
 Note we monitor comments and do not publish advertising or harassment of other readers.

-Andrea Blundell is the editor and lead writer of this site.
+Andrea M. Darcy is the editor and lead writer of this site.
 She studied person-centred counselling and coaching and has hopes to one day by a clinical hypnotherapist.
-She thought she had an addictive personality for years, and still tends to be impulsive.
 Find her on Linkedin.

 (2015).
 The addictive personality, Substance Use & Misuse, 50:8-9, 1031-1036, DOI: 10.3109/10826084.2015.1007646

 Reilly, d.M.
 Drug‐abusing families: intrafamilial dynamics and brief triphasic treatment.
 In: Kaufman, E., and Kaufmann, P., eds.
 Family Therapy of Drug and Alcohol Abuse.
 2d ed.
 Boston: allyn and bacon, 1992.
 Pp. 105–119.